isabelroses/community/rfc/CAT-0003-Whiskers.md

 ## Goals

-TODO
+- Improve the developer experience for creating, updating and maintaining Catppuccin ports.
+- Make it easier to apply palette updates across the entire GitHub organisation.
+- Give the developer (and users!) confidence that the colours conform to the Catppuccin palette.

 ## Non-Goals

 - Replace the existing language libraries.
 This tool will be an addition to the toolbox of tools available to port creators.

-TODO
+- Create another barrier of entry for creating a simple Catppuccin port.

 ## Proposal

-We would like to propose a new port creation tool called `Whiskers` as the **standard way to create and maintain Catppuccin ports**.
+We would like to propose a new port creation tool called `whiskers` as the **standard way to create and maintain Catppuccin ports**.

 TODO